aai-institute/continuiti/docs/operators/index.md

 v = G(u)(y)
 ```

+## Applications
-Neural operators extend the concept of neural networks to function mappings, which
+Neural operators extend the concept of neural networks to function mappings,
-enables discretization-invariant and mesh-free mappings of data with
+which enables discretization-invariant and mesh-free mappings of data with
 applications to physics-informed training, super-resolution, and more.

-See our <a href="../examples">Examples</a> for more details and further reading.
+See our <a href="../examples">Examples</a> section for more on this.

+## Further Reading
+Follow our introduction to <a href="../examples/functions">Functions</a> in Continuity
+and proceed with the <a href="../examples/training">Training</a> example to learn
+more about operator learning in Continuity.